-There are aspects of the Egg Labelling Regulations which are not fully clear, and clarity should be provided in the wording of certain provisions to avoid misunderstanding and interpretation.
-This includes for example, the provisions relating to cage-eggs in regulation 8(4), which states: "Eggs shall only be marked with the expression "cage eggs" if such eggs are produced by poultry that are kept in cages throughout their laying period: Provided that -- (a) cages shall be within a shed and may include a nest box, perch and a dust bath; and (b) birds shall have adequate space to feed and lay."
-It should also be determined whether these regulations are effective at ensuring consumer understanding, given that they may not be familiar with methods of productions and the implications of these - e.g. how is a "barn" egg different from a "cage" egg or a "free-range" egg.
+In addition, there are aspects of the Egg Labelling Regulations which are not fully clear, and clarity should be provided in the wording of certain provisions to avoid misunderstanding and interpretation.
+This includes for example, the provisions relating to cage-eggs in regulation 8(4), which states: "Eggs shall only be marked with the expression "cage eggs" if such eggs are produced by poultry that are kept in cages throughout their laying period: Provided that -- (a) cages shall be within a shed and may include a nest box, perch and a dust bath; and (b) birds shall have adequate space to feed and lay.
+"It should also be determined whether these regulations are effective at ensuring consumer understanding, given that they may not be familiar with methods of productions and the implications of these - e.g. how is a "barn" egg different from a "cage" egg or a "free-range" egg.

-✓ 12.3: Regular Auditing and Compliance Checks New Recommendation
+✓ 12.3: Regular Auditing and Compliance Checks \New\ Recommendation

-Routine audits of should be undertaken to ensure compliance with the Egg Labelling Regulations.
+Should the Egg Labelling Regulations be amended to make the inclusion of egg production methods on packaging mandatory, and/or be expanded to include labelling for products containing eggs, routine audits of should be undertaken to ensure compliance with the Egg Labelling Regulations.
 These audits should be unannounced to accurately assess practices in real-time.

-\checkmark 12.4: Implementation of Strict Penalties for Non-Compliance New Recommendation
+✓ 12.4: Implementation of Strict Penalties for Non-Compliance \New\ Recommendation

-Harsher penalties for non-compliance with mandatory labelling requirements should be introduced including fines and/or restrictions on marketing activities.
+Should the Egg Labelling Regulations be amended to make the inclusion of egg production methods on packaging mandatory, and/or be expanded to include labelling for products containing eggs, harsher penalties for non-compliance with mandatory labelling requirements should be introduced including fines and/or restrictions on marketing activities.
 Penalties should act as a deterrent for stakeholders, as opposed to simply a cost of doing business.
 Regulatory bodies must be sufficiently empowered to enforce these requirements and ensure that stakeholders are fulfilling their obligations to consumers about different egg production methods.

-\checkmark 12.5: Regulatory Mechanisms and Bodies to Enforce Consumer Rights New Recommendation
+$\checkmark$ 12.5: Regulatory Mechanisms and Bodies to Enforce Consumer Rights \New\ Recommendation